A Complete Guide to GFRC: Glass Fiber Reinforced Concrete for Stronger, Lighter Surfaces

 The production process involves unique premix or spray techniques to ensure even distribution of glass fibers, resulting in a high-quality, uniform finish.

 Spray-Up GFRC is applied similarly to shotcrete, with the concrete mixture sprayed into the forms.
 The process uses a specialized spray gun with a fiber chopper to apply the fluid concrete mixture and to cut and spray long glass fibers from a continuous spool at the same time.
-Spray-up creates very strong GFRC due to the high fiber load and long fiber length, but purchasing the equipment can be very expensive ($20,000 or more).
+Spray-up creates very strong GFRC due to the high fiber load, long fiber length and correct fiber orientation.
+However, the equipment can be very expensive ($20,000 or more).

 spray-up GFRC backer fibers